zoff-kollektiv/cifar/data/people/52-habib-zakir.md

 ---
 Born on 5 March 1957 in Tunisia, Habib is a son of Saida Ben Abdallah.
 He is married to Nefissa Trabelsi, who is a sister to Zine El Abidine Ben Ali's wife Laila Trabelsi.
-He used to be a property developer and was residing at 4 rue Ennawras, Gammarth Supérieur.
+He used to be a property developer and was alledged to reside in Gammarth, Tunisia.